- Home

 STATE SMALL BUSINESS CREDIT INITIATIVE (SSBCI)

 The State Small Business Credit Initiative (SSBCI) is a $96 million investment in growing Iowa's small businesses, including startups, manufacturers and businesses owned by veterans and individuals from diverse backgrounds.
 The funding is available through the U.S. Treasury Department's SSBCI, a small business aid program that was expanded through the federal American Rescue Plan Act.
 The Treasury Department approved Iowa's amount based on a plan submitted by IEDA.
-Iowa's SSBCI dollars will focus on encouraging venture capital and investment in scalable innovation companies through the programs below.
+Iowa's SSBCI dollars will focus on encouraging venture capital and investment in scalable innovation companies.

 IEDA Funding Opportunities | Downtown Resource Center